rschristian/scrumble/packages/distributed-tracing/README.md

 ### Running

-To get the server running locally, I have provided a Docker Compose file for the database and the CLI tool used to manage said database.
-From project root, run:
+To aid in the process of starting the server, I have provided a Docker Compose file for the database, and created a container for the CLI tool used to manage migrations.
+From the project root, run:

 ```
 docker-compose up --build -d